ShivaniKhatri96/Farm-Management/README.md

 # Sneak peak
 > I will share one of the page design that I created using Figma
 >
-> In the future, I will post images responsive layouts of the website itself
+> In the future, I will post images of the responsive layouts of the website itself

 ![farm world website](/public/assets/farmWebsite.jpg)